-- American history electives 14 - HIS 150 Introduction to Historical Inquiry - HIS 201 History of the United States to 1865 - HIS 202 History of the United States from 1865
+- American history electives: 14 credits

+- HIS 150 Introduction to Historical Inquiry

+- HIS 201 History of the United States to 1865

+• HIS 202 - History of the United States from 1865

-World history option
+Total credits required: 24 World history option

 (Satisfies state secondary teaching endorsement requirements in world history.
 Students must also complete the requirements of the secondary education program.
 See the education department listing for requirements.)